 Snapshot : As we’re now in the Christmas sales promotions and price discounts season, this week we discuss the conflicting sales and marketing view on pricing.
 We work through the basic finances of a price promotion, but also consider how important it is to understand the wider context.
 And we close with how price discounts fit into different brand positioning and competitive strategies.

 So, along with the tidal wave of Christmas advertising, some of which we covered in our article last week , the run-up from early November to Christmas also sees some of the biggest sales promotion periods of the year.

 As we cover in our guide to sales promotion, you have 3 main ways to drive short-term sales.

 After visibility, you can support your sales team with information and education materials, giveaways and presentations.
 These are obviously less visible to the general public than well, the visibility items we mentioned above.
-But, you can guarantee that to get those displays and those banners in place, sales teams were in presenting to buyers four to six months ago.
+But, you can guarantee sales teams were presenting to buyers four to six months ago to get those displays and those banners in place today.

-But, what we really wanted to focus on this week is price discounts.
-Because, let’s face it, as consumers, we all love a good bargain.
+But, what we want to focus on this week is price discounts.
+Because, let’s face it, as customers, we all love a good bargain.
 We all get a nice little endorphin rush, when we think we’ve got something cheaper than it’s meant to be.
 But does the same apply, when it’s your brand, or your store that’s running the price discount?

-The sales view of price discounts versus the marketing view
+The sales view of price discounts versus the marketing vie

 Price discounts can be a divisive topic in businesses.
 People who work in sales or account management generally love them.
 When your target is to hit a sales number, temporarily lowering the price to shift more units just makes sense, doesn’t it?